Hope Victory in Malibu

 The Center for Faith and Learning awarded James a 2010–11 Service and Social Action Grant to stage his rock opera at Pepperdine and then take it on tour this past summer.
 The team, including fellow students of producing, music, and acting, visited venues across nine eastern states, volunteering in homeless shelters of each city on the tour to interact with and serve those without homes, some as a result of human trafficking.

-The experience, including performances, downtime, and service to the homeless, was filmed for a documentary that James and his co- producer Alec Eagon are currently editing for their senior project with the help of mentor Craig Detweiler, director of Pepperdine’s Center for Entertainment, Media, and Culture.
+The experience, including performances, downtime, and service to the homeless, was filmed for a documentary that James and his co- producer Alec Eagon are currently editing for their senior project with the help of mentor Craig Detweiler, director of Pepperdine’s Institute for Entertainment, Media, and Sports.

 “Nevin is a refreshing combination of artist and activist.
 He’s interested in not just moving people, but moving them to action,” says Detweiler.
 “It’s also rare to find an original voice, especially when it’s coupled with powerful performance skills—Nevin is the complete singer- songwriter package.”